soundpress/RulesOfNYC/docs/c01/index.rst

       (vi) All spraying, dipping or immersing spaces shall be so constructed that at least three (3) feet of clear working space shall always be maintained for each operator spraying, dipping or immersing the material being processed.

    (2) Storage rooms.
 Storage rooms shall be constructed of fireproof or fire resisting material and shall have a window opening to the outer air but such window shall not be on a lot line, enclosed court, nor opposite within twenty feet of windows of adjacent buildings nor part of the same premises, such window openings to be fireproofed and lower half provided with open louvers or ventilated by metal duct or fan at least 8 inches in diameter.
 The floors of all storage rooms shall be of incombustible non-ferrous materials.
 The sill of the door shall be at least 6 inches above the finished floor.
 All doors to be tin-clad, approved, fireproof and self-closing.
-The lighting equipment shall comply with § 18-01(d)(5)(ii)(B) and shall have an electric switch located outside the room.
+The lighting equipment shall comply with 2 RCNY § 18-01(d)(5)(ii)(B) and shall have an electric switch located outside the room.
 Immediately adjacent to such room shall be provided such portable fire extinguishing equipment for use within the storage room as the Fire Commissioner shall direct.

    (3) Drying equipment.